Search

 What is a Good GRE Score for You?

 You will get 3 different scores on your score report.
-You will get a score on verbal reasoning, quantitative reasoning, and analytical writing.
+You will get a score for verbal reasoning, quantitative reasoning, and analytical writing.

 You will get a score between 130 and 170 for both verbal and quantitative reasoning.
 You will get a score from 0 to 6 for analytical writing.